 - B6.
 Ask this question at every visit to determine whether or not the participant receives money for either part-time or full-time employment.
 NOTE: Only paid work should be considered here, not volunteer work.
 Employment training programs should not be counted unless she is being paid for her time.
 Remember to follow the skip pattern specified in the prompt underneath question B6.
 If this is an even-numbered visit, the interviewer will be instructed to skip to question B16. - B7.
-Ask this question annually at odd-numbered visits.
-If the response to question B3 is 1, 2, 3 or 9, substitute "current" and "live" for (CURRENT / MOST RECENT) and (LIVE / LIVED) when reading this question.
-If the response to question B3 is 4, 5, 6, 7 or 8, substitute "most recent" and "lived."
+Ask question B7 annually at odd-numbered visits.
+Please substitute the appropriate term when you encounter "(CURRENT / MOST RECENT)" or "(LIVE / LIVED)."
+If the response to question B3 is 1, 2, 3 or 9, read "current" and "live."
+If the response to question B3 is 4, 5, 6, 7 or 8, read "most recent" and "lived."